Kylie Jenner Talks Plastic Surgery & Her Face Transformation

 Now, Kylie says that she’s learned so much about makeup from running her own cosmetics company.
 Jenner’s company has skyrocketed her to fortune, as she has a net worth of $900 million, making her, by far, the riches of the Kardashian/Jenner family members as she’s on track to become a billionaire at the age of only 21.

-Kylie Jenner tells the outlet that she spent “ever last dime” she had to create her company, and “wasn’t educated” on the beauty business.
+Kylie Jenner tells the outlet that she spent “every last dime” she had to create her company and “wasn’t educated” on the beauty business.
 However, she says that she simply followed her heart and created products that she would want to buy for herself, kicking off with the Kylie lip kit, which had fans flocking to Jenner’s website to get the product.

 Kylie’s lips have always been a topic of conversation.
 The reality star’s plump pout made headlines in her teenage years when it was rumored that she had gotten fillers to make them look more full, which Jenner later confirmed and talked about on her family’s show.

-Jenner also admits that while she had a “huge platform” and a ton of social media followers due to the show, her parents told her that she needed to figure out how to make her own money, and manage that money.
+Jenner also admits that while she had a “huge platform” and a ton of social media followers due to the show, her parents told her that she needed to figure out how to make her own money and eventually manage that money.

-“What I’m trying to say is I did have a platform, but none of my money is inherited,” Kylie added, revealing that her hard work on her cosmetics company earned her a near-billion dollar fortune.
+“What I’m trying to say is I did have a platform, but none of my money is inherited,” Kylie added, revealing that the hard work on her cosmetics company earned her a near-billion dollar fortune.

-Fans can see more of Kylie Jenner by following her on Instagram, or watching Keeping Up With the Kardashians on E!
+Fans can see more of Kylie Jenner by following her on Instagram or watching Keeping Up With the Kardashians on E! network.